-This year Calle Mayor will be having a modified schedule due to State Testing at SHS.
-Calle Mayor will be on a Block Style Schedule for some days from 12 May through 26 May, this will minimize any scheduling issues with those students who attend SHS.
-There will be NOT BE LATE START TUESDAYS during the testing days.
+Most years, Calle Mayor will be having a modified schedule due to State Testing at SHS.
+Calle Mayor will be on a Block Style Schedule for some days, historically testing occurs during the month of MAY.
+Additional information will be made available as we get closer to this event.
 Students are encouraged to bring their own headphones to use during the test, the school will provide headphones to students who do not have or forget theirs.
 Students who attend SHS will continue to attend those classes during our testing schedule, during the MATH and Science testing days at Calle students who attend SHS will take their math and science test in their PE/Elective class during those days.
 See the schedule for subject testing days and periods.

 Helpful Testing Info

 Make sure your child gets a good night's sleep and eats a healthy breakfast

 Many teachers report that students who don't do well on tests haven't gotten enough sleep, and haven't eaten breakfast on the morning of the test.
 Doing both of these things will ensure that your child is working at full capacity.

 Make sure your child is prepared

 Some schools may supply the tools your child needs for the test, such as pencils, an eraser, paper, and a calculator.
 Others may require the students to bring those materials themselves.
 Check with your child's teacher to see if you need to provide your child with any of these materials.
 Also, check to see whether you child will be able to make up the test if she is sick on test day.